 - Low customer satisfaction

 Optimum Altice Fiber is a new contender on the fiber scene, but offering 940 Mbps download speeds for only $74.99 per month definitely makes a splash.

-When advertising its new fiber setup, Optimum touts ”next generation technology,” no bulky equipment, and built-in fiber optic Wi-Fi.
+When advertising its new fiber setup, Optimum touts “next-generation technology,” no bulky equipment, and built-in fiber Wi-Fi.

 So while Optimum customers in this year’s survey weren’t among the most satisfied, maybe this new offering will put smiles on their faces.

-But unfortunately, it looks like most of Optimum’s lower speed plans are still cable-based, so if you’re not ready for that gig life and still want the reliability of fiber, we say check another provider on this list.
+But unfortunately, it looks like most of Optimum’s lower speed plans are still on coaxial-cable internet networks, so if you’re not ready for that gig life and still want the reliability of fiber, we say check another provider on this list.